Max12121/Vision/README.md

 services are detected**: from a wide range of intuitive predefined patterns to custom JavaScript code.
--   **Have specific information for each technology or service detected**: for instance if Vision finds `Google Analytics` you can get the user ID of that specific user, or for example if Vision finds `Twitter Follow Button` you can get the username of the specific user to follow.
+-   **Have specific information for each technology or service detected**: for instance if Vision finds `Google Analytics` you can get the tracking ID of that specific user, or for example if Vision finds `Twitter Follow Button` you can get the username of the specific user to follow.
 -   **Have atomic definitions**, for instance `Facebook Like Button`